chicorycolumn/Fruit-Makhzan/readme.md

 Fruit Makhzan

-A shop management game built with PHP and SQL.
+A shop management game built with PHP, jQuery, and SQL.